23-2-DSDN242/mddn242-parametric-design-daniel-gibbens/README.md

   * `y1` : the y coordinate of the first point of the first line
   * `x2` : the x coordinate of the second point of the first line
   * `y2` : the y coordinate of the second point of the first line
-  * `x3` : the x coordinate of the third point of the second line
+  * `x3` : the x coordinate of the first point of the second line
-  * `y3` : the y coordinate of the third point of the second line
+  * `y3` : the y coordinate of the first point of the second line
-  * `x4` : the x coordinate of the fourth point of the second line
+  * `x4` : the x coordinate of the second point of the second line
-  * `y4` : the y coordinate of the fourth point of the second line
+  * `y4` : the y coordinate of the second point of the second line
-  * `x5` : the x coordinate of the fifth point of the third line
+  * `x5` : the x coordinate of the first point of the third line
-  * `y5` : the y coordinate of the fifth point of the third line
+  * `y5` : the y coordinate of the first point of the third line
-  * `x6` : the x coordinate of the sixth point of the third line
+  * `x6` : the x coordinate of the second point of the third line
-  * `y6` : the y coordinate of the sixth point of the third line
+  * `y6` : the y coordinate of the second point of the third line
   * `rectLines` : the number of edges to draw around the filled-in rectangle
   * `rectX` : the x coordinate of the rectangle
   * `rectY` : the y coordinate of the rectangle